 Always acknowledge and say “thank you!”

 Lastly, always acknowledge the speaker or the email you received and say “thank you.”
-Some experts even recommend expressing thanks twice, one after the meeting and another the next day through email or a thank-you note.
+Some experts even recommend expressing thanks twice, one after the business meeting and another the next day through email or a thank-you note.

 Saying “thank you” and acknowledging the participants is the best way to end a meeting.
 This also makes them look forward to building a business relationship with your company.